scriptin/scriptin.github.io/_posts/2013-05-09-vagrant-chef-intro.md

 Before reading this post:

 - Make sure you know why to use Vagrant.
-My post about [portable development]({% post_url 2013-05-07-portable-development %}) explains this.
 - Read some [Vagrant documentation][] - it's simple enough, so I decided not include it here.
 Feel free to skip sections about provisioners other than Chef solo and other stuff you think you will not need.
 - Make sure you know why to use Chef (in short: it's better than tons of bash scripts) and what is [Chef solo][] (in short: it is a standalone open source version of Chef).
 - If you don't know [Ruby][] at all, read [Just Enough Ruby for Chef][] from [Chef documentation][].